Family-owned, forward-thinking, and all about taking care of its guests – Whataburger is built on a proud history

 The Torch is Passed

 Whataburger saw its first change of leadership since the 1960s when Tom Dobson, Harmon’s son, took over the company as president and CEO in 1993.
-In 1996, the company launched their inaugural Family Convention, which continues to take place on a biennial basis. is The highlight of the event is the finals of WhataGames, an intense six-month long competition where every single restaurant competes to show their knowledge of company history and commitment to company values.
+In 1996, the company launched their inaugural Family Convention, which continues to take place every two years.
+The highlight of the event is the finals of WhataGames, an intense six-month-long competition where every single restaurant competes to show their knowledge of company history and commitment to company values.

 Official Texas Treasure